abel1502/bondrewd/docs/source/ideas.md

     collector of the wrapped function in the wrapping one.
 The idea is still rather vague, but I'm considering it as one of the crucial features of the language.

+    ... or not.
+The more I think about it, the more it seems to just overcomplicate things.
+I guess it would be better to just introduce keyword and variadic arguments as language features...
+    But I really do like the idea of saying "take the same arguments as this function"...

+    Maybe instead of collectors I should introduce "argument acceptors": objects responsible for turning an AST expression into some sort of value.
+    Can `unused` be implemented through this?
  - **...**

 ## Code samples